 Nancy’s head and skin were sent to London to be treated, and then dispatched to Sir William Dalrymple who had it mounted and presented to the regiment.
 From the wall of the Officers’ Mess at the Transvaal Scottish Regimental Headquarters, she kept a critical eye over the officers.
 She has since been promoted and is now a member of the War Museum in Johannesburg.

-Reference SAMVOA website.
+Posted by Peter Dickens.
+Article reference and extracted from the SAMVOA website.
 Image copyright – Imperial War Museum